stevenbraham/java-stocks-data/README.md

 This project follows the [Maven project guidelines](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html).

+You can build a jar with: `mvn clean compile assembly:single`

 After building the jar, you can run the program like this: `java -jar java-stock-data.jar AAPL`.

 This will output something similair to: